City/Town: • North Florida |

 The Arctic Discoverer

 According to arcticdiscoverer.com, the R/V Arctic Discoverer began her career in 1958 as the A.T.
 Cameron, a Canadian Fishing Research Vessel and Icebreaker.
 Over the years, her name was changed to the Arctic Ranger.
-In the winter of 1987-1988, the Columbus America Discovery Group purchased the ship and again changed its name to the Arctic Discoverer.
+In the winter of 1987-1988, the Columbus America Discovery Group purchased the ship.
+The boat was outfitted with deep ocean sonar equipment and was one of the first ships to carry a GPS positioning system.
+The 180-foot vessel was then renamed the R/V Arctic Discoverer.

 The Ship of Gold